-To develop this newly proposed Safe, Clean Water Program, Valley Water conducted an extensive outreach effort engaging thousands of community members and stakeholders.

-The outreach tools include a dedicated Safe, Clean Water website; online community surveys that were conducted in English, Spanish, Vietnamese and Chinese and received more than 17,050 responses; more than 75 in-person and virtual presentations reaching more than 2,800 residents; telephone town halls and webinars; and a Blue-Ribbon Forum for stakeholders and community leaders.
+To develop this newly proposed Safe, Clean Water Program, Valley Water conducted an extensive public outreach effort engaging thousands of community members and stakeholders reaching more than 21,000 total.
+The outreach tools include a dedicated Safe, Clean Water website; online community surveys that were conducted in English, Spanish, Vietnamese and Chinese and received more than 17,100 responses; more than 85 in-person and virtual presentations reaching more than 4,000 residents; telephone town halls and webinars; and a Blue-Ribbon Forum for stakeholders and community leaders.